 It’s that time of year once again!
 Football Absurdity will bring you a breakdown of every notable fantasy football-relevant player throughout June, July, and August.
-We finished our quarterbacks already; that means it’s time to get to the most frustrating position!
-That’s right, we’re on to the running backs.
-Today we take a look at a running back who will have a whole new coaching staff this season.
-What can we expect from 2021 Austin Ekeler for fantasy football?
+We continue with the running backs.
+Today, we take a look at a player who made his way into the upper echelons of the position thanks to the addition of a young stud quarterback as well as the team finally giving him goal-line carries.
+What can we expect in fantasy football from Austin Ekeler in 2022?

 Austin Ekeler Statistics:

 |Year||Std Pts||HPPR Pts||PPR Pts||Pts/G||HPPR Pts/G||PPR Pts/G||Pts/Tch||HPPR Pts/Tch||PPR Pts/Tch|